vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 Services not ported yet
 =======================

-It became simpler to list services which are not compatible with Python 3, than listing services already ported to Python!
+It became simpler to list services which are not compatible with Python 3 than listing services already ported to Python!

-8 services still needs to be ported:
+8 services still need to be ported:

 * Work-in-progress: